matthewdimatteo/helloworld/basics03_variables.md

 Declare your variables in the _init() function

-You can use _update() to change variable values -- this example adds 2 to the variable y each frame (30fps)
+You can use _update() to change variable values -- this example adds 2 to the variable y each frame (30fps):
+y = y + 2

+You could also write this using the shorthand notation:
+y += 2

 Within the _draw() function, you can use the spr() function to draw sprites -- spr() takes the following values, in order: